 Donkeys were first domesticated around 3000 B.C, probably in Egypt or Mesopotamia, and have spread around the world.
 They continue to fill important roles in many places today.
 While domesticated species are increasing in numbers, the African wild donkey and another relative, the Onager, are endangered.
 As "beasts of burden" and companions, asses and donkeys have worked together with humans for millennia.
-CHARACTERISTICS: Donkeys vary considerably in size, depending on breed and management.
-Donkeys live of 30 to 50 years.

 Donkeys are adapted to marginal desert lands, and have many traits that are unique to the species as.
 Wild donkeys live separated from each other.
 Donkeys have a very loud lenguage, which help keep in contact with other donkeys over the wide spaces ("bray"), which can be heard for over three kilometers.
 Donkeys have larger ears than horses.
 Their longer ears may pick up more distant sounds.
-BREEDING:

 Female are normally pregnant for about 12 months, though the gestation period varies from 11 to almost 14 months female usually give birth to a single foal.